jeffkwang/jeffkwang.github.io/content/posts/the-andrei-chronicles.md

 Outside, the castle walls laid bare to me. \
 A light turned on in a room downstairs left of mine.
 I could see Jonathan looking out the window.
 He suddenly turned towards my direction, but I knew he could not see me. \
 \
-He was a young, handsome man.
+He is a young, handsome man.
 His black hair swept neatly across his forehead.
-Yet, his eyes looked tired, and his face was a tad bit pallid.
+Yet, his eyes look tired, and his face is a tad bit pallid.
 His expression took on one of perplexed-ness, and his eyes were searching. \
 \
 A little after, his room lights went out.
 Just as I was about to retire from the window, I see my father scaling the castle walls to fly out to Transylvania — I’m assuming to mail the letters.
 Immediately after, I see Jonathan’s head jut out the window, looking at the direction my father departed.
 Then, he immediately ducks back in. \